daylinmorgan/clonmapper/md/introduction.md

 (3) It can be used to actuate lineage-specific genes of interest using an activator variant of Cas9 [@chavez2015].
-This protocol describes the use of ClonMapper for lineage-specific activation of GFP, enabling isolation of clonal cells from a heterogeneous population.
+This protocol describes the use of ClonMapper for lineage-specific activation of Green Fluorescent Protein, enabling isolation of clonal cells from a heterogeneous population.

 The sgRNA barcode is engineered using the CROPseq method [@datlinger2017] such